 Dear SMCC Family,

-This letter outlines plans for re-opening our building in the coming weeks, and as you read, we ask you to keep two things in mind: First, please be aware that some of us are eager to return and continue back to 100% as quickly as possible.
-On the flip side, many of us are still planning to wait and worship with our church family from a continued physical distance.
+First, please be aware that some of us are eager to return and continue back to 100% as quickly as possible.
+On the flip side, many of us are still planning to worship with our church family from a continued physical distance.
 We are making plans for the months ahead with both groups of people in mind so that no one will be left out, and so that we can continue to be a unified church as we move forward.

 Second, as we continue ahead, everyone will benefit from abundant amounts of grace offered to one another.
 We ask that each of us choose up front to be gracious with one another every step of the way, as both our community and the world around us will know that we are Christians, not by our programming or building or resources, but by our love.

 The rest of this letter will focus on our weekly worship gatherings, physical and online, and it has been written in a Question/Answer format.
 We are keeping in line with the recommendations of the CDC, as well as our federal and state governments, and if there should be updates to their guidelines, we will follow suit and update accordingly.

 We are meeting Weekly on Sunday mornings with both a Traditional Service at 9am and a Contemporary Service following at 10:30.

 What will be the most notable differences when we meet physically?

 We will be spacing groups of chairs 4 to 6 feet apart from one another in keeping with social distancing guidelines, and will have a maximum capacity of 70 people at once in our auditorium.
 Likewise, we will continue with social distancing as we meet together, meaning that we will greet one another with verbal greetings and waves.